onzfonz/comp227/src/content/0/en/part0c.md

 #### 0.3: HTML forms

-Learn about the basics of HTML forms by reading Mozilla's tutorial [Your first form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
+Learn about the basics of HTML forms by reading Mozilla's tutorial [Your first HTML form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).

 This exercise *is not submitted to GitHub*, it's enough to just read the tutorial